pablogalve/Augmented-Reality-Project/README.md

 Space Survival is a small AR game made with Unity and Vuforia.

 The objective of the game is to shoot and destroy ufos while avoiding colliding with asteroids.
+You will have to try to survive as many rounds as possible without being destroyed.

 ## Game Captures